 Various government offices maintain biodiversity and water quality data sets from monitoring and survey efforts that have relevant data that complement museum-based organismal occurrence data like those of the Fishes of Texas Project (FoTX) in many ways.
 However, these are mostly not online or otherwise easily obtained, and they are generally not useful for other than their original purpose without extensive processing.
 Adding these data sets to the FoTX online database would not only increase the number of simple fish occurrence records available via our web database by an order of magnitude (81,000 to over 1 million), but will also add data about fish communities (e.g., abundance measures, size-frequency and specimen weight data) and importantly, more recently collected data than is typically found in museum collections.
 The data sets we propose to use also complement one another in many ways that will help researchers overcome previously troublesome biases and other issues inherent to each data set when used in isolation.
 Finally, this project will also go beyond our current focus on fish occurrences to make a wealth of temporally and spatially linked environmental data (e.g., diverse water quality measures, temperature, discharge, etc.) readily available to researchers along with records of co-occurring other organisms (e.g., freshwater mussels, reptiles and amphibians, and aquatic plants).

-We have been working with state government for many years - Texas Parks and Wildlife Department (TPWD) and Texas Commission on Environmental Quality (TCEQ) have respectively helped fund compilation of our Fishes of Texas (FoTX) database for 6 and 4 years, and both TPWD and the Austin Office of U.S. Geological Survey have long been donors of specimens to our own TNHC Ichthyology Collection.
+We have been working with state government for many years - Texas Parks and Wildlife Department (TPWD) and Texas Commission on Environmental Quality (TCEQ) have helped fund compilation of our Fishes of Texas (FoTX) database, and both TPWD and the Austin Office of U.S. Geological Survey have long been donors of specimens to our own TNHC Ichthyology Collection.
 We now look to broaden these relationships to help these offices make some of their diverse related databases available through our FoTX project.

 Our own Fishes of Texas Project Database is extensively documented elsewhere in these pages and here we provide a basic discussion of the value of adding to it the data from five government databases - TPWD's Inland Fisheries, Coastal Fisheries, and Fish Kills databases; TCEQ's State Water Quality Monitoring database; and USGS's National Water-Quality Assessment Program data.
 These data sources are compared and contrasted in a basic way in Table 1, and the discussion that follows points out the perhaps less obvious but impressive and diverse complementarity among these data sources.
 Combining them and making them all available through a common interface would greatly increase research power for addressing a broad spectrum of ecological questions.